-According to the Canadian government, nearly two million households are in areas that are at very high risk of flooding.
-Floods are common in Canada due to the rapid melting of thick snow packs, ice jams, and heavy rainfall.
+Floods are common in Canada due to the rapid melting of thick snowpacks, ice jams, and heavy rainfall.
 Researchers believe that Canada is warming at twice the rate of the rest of the planet, increasing risks further.

-The costs of flooding are considerable.
+The costs of flooding and water damage are considerable.
 Data from the Insurance Bureau of Canada suggests that the cost of repairing the average flooded basement is in excess of $43,000.

 Because of this, more homeowners are exploring what they can do to reduce water damage before and during floods to minimize the cost of clean-up afterward.
 Here’s what you need to know: